Strength — and transparency — in numbers

 East Coast Corridor Icon

-The idea took flight in 2020, when our regional programs in Atlanta and New York realized the best way to save more homeless pets in the East Coast region was to merge their efforts.
+The idea took flight in 2020, when our regional programs in Atlanta and New York realized the best way to save more pets at risk in the East Coast region was to merge their efforts.

-Since then, we’ve launched foster-based programs with shelters throughout the East Coast corridor in New York, Pennsylvania, New Jersey, and Atlanta.
-Transport programs, such as the Wheels of Hope program for the Animal Care Centers of New York City, have moved more than 1,000 dogs with behavioral challenges from New York City to partnering northern shelters.
+Since then, we’ve facilitated transport programs with shelters throughout the East Coast corridor in New York, Pennsylvania, New Jersey, and Atlanta.
+Transport programs, such as the Wheels of Hope program for the Animal Care Centers of New York City, have moved more than 3,900 animals.

 1